alichtman/gardening-starter-pack/README.md

 This codebase was developed for purely educational reasons.
 It is illegal to run this code on a machine that is not your own, or you do not have permission to run this on.

 In order to prevent any malicious usage of this rootkit, reverse shell spawning has been removed.
-If you uncomment all of the code marked `// Remnants of reverse shell`, the rootkit will cause a kernel panic when the magic packet to spawn a reverse shell is received.
+If you simply uncomment all of the code marked `// Remnants of reverse shell`, know that I've made some modifications to the rootkit to cause a kernel panic when the magic packet to spawn a reverse shell is received.

 ### Usage